Alex Cohen, Professor

 Office: 210A Audubon Hall

 Office Phone: (225)-578-7017

-Dr. Alex Cohen is accepting graduate students for the upcoming application cycle.
+Dr. Alex Cohen is not accepting graduate students for the 2022-2023 upcoming application cycle.

 Alex Cohen is a licensed clinical psychologist who focuses on understanding and improving the lives of individuals with serious mental illnesses.
 His work focuses on adapting biobehavioral technologies, notably automated computerized analysis of natural behavior, for assessing a wide range of clinical issues, including suicidality, depression, psychosis, mania and anxiety.
 His work has been featured in top psychology and psychiatry scientific journals, and he has received funding at the state, federal and international levels.
-For his efforts, he was recently awarded the 2016 LSU Rainmaker award for mid-career scholar.
+For his efforts, he was recently awarded the 2021 Lewis Opler prize from the International Society for CNS Clinical Trials.